Skip to content

 n int

-The degree for the Bernstein polynomial.
+Degree of the Bernstein polynomial.

 required